Matthew Gould: Foreign Office, 1993–2010

 After joining the British Foreign Office in 1993, Gould initially served as Assistant Desk Officer (NATO/Bosnia), Security Policy Department until 1994; and then as Second Secretary in Manila in charge of political affairs and press from 1994 to 1997.

 In Manila, Gould launched a programme of co-operation between Britain and the Philippines to combat child abuse, which included bringing detectives from the UK to run training courses for Filipino police officers.
 He was awarded the MBE for this work in the 1997 New Year's Honours list, at age 26.
 Gould was in Manila when Robin Cook visited as Foreign Secretary.
-Gould wrote a speech for Cook, and was immediately appointed by him as his speechwriter, which he did from 1997 to 1999.
+Gould wrote a speech for Cook, and was immediately appointed by him as his speechwriter, continuing until 1999.
 During this period, Gould coordinated and led a group of young FCO officials keen to reform the FCO.
-Initially known as the Young Turks, the project led to the Foresight Report – a major internal review of how the FCO worked.
+Initially known as the Young Turks, the project led to the Foresight Report, a major internal review of how the FCO worked.
 The report was widely credited with helping the FCO to modernise itself and develop new and more open working practices.

 Gould served as Deputy Head of the FCO's Consular Division from 1999 to 2001.
 In this time, he worked with Baroness Scotland, then Parliamentary Under-Secretary of State, to create a more effective and active approach to the practice of forced marriage.
 Gould established a new unit in the FCO tasked with combatting forced marriage and helping its victims.
 From 2002 to 2003, he was Political Counsellor in Islamabad.
 From 2003 to 2005, Gould was Deputy Head of Mission in Tehran, and Chargé d'Affaires (acting Ambassador) for six months of this time.
 In June 2004, the Iranian Revolutionary Guard arrested six Royal Marines and two Royal Navy sailors on the Shaatt al Arab waterway, and held them for three days.
 Gould was sent to Khuzestan to negotiate their release, and flew back with them to Tehran.

 From 2005 to 2007, Gould was Foreign and Security Policy Counsellor and the Representative of the Joint Intelligence Committee in Washington, DC.
 Afterwards, from April to July 2007, Gould was Private Secretary for Foreign Affairs to the Prime Minister, initially with Tony Blair and then under Gordon Brown.

 He was Principal Private Secretary to the Foreign Secretary from July 2007 to July 2010, running the office of David Miliband for almost all the latter's time as Foreign Secretary, and then of William Hague for the first few months that he was in office.